 The game theory is a mathematical method for analyzing the strategic interactions among individuals with divergent interests by the study of configurations where the situation of each depends on the behaviour of all.
-It takes its roots in the strategy games.
-Thus a meeting of conciliation, as well as any meeting of participatory democracy, can be treated as a "game" because every players use strategies to maximize their earnings.
+It takes its roots in the strategy game.
+Also, a conciliation meeting, as well as any meeting of participatory democracy, can be treated because every players use strategies to maximize their earnings.

-The translation in terms of gaming of these meetings is done by the initial configuration of the situation described by parameters such as the number of players, all possible strategies, the order of speakers, the information detained by each, and the expected gains.
-Based on these pieces of data, each actor- player (i.e. each participant in a meeting) develops a strategy characterized by the potential gain he can draw from it.
+The translation in terms of playing these meetings is done by the initial configuration of the situation described by parameters such as the number of players, all possible strategies, the order of speakers, the information from each and expected gains.
+Based on these data, each actor player (here each participant in a meeting) develops a strategy characterized by the gain potential he can draw from it.

-The mathematician Nash is at the origin of a theorem to demonstrate that this type of situation gives rise to a balance called "Nash-balance".
+The mathematician Nash is at the root of the theorem and demonstrated that this type of situation gives rise to a balance called Nash-balance.
 It is the set of strategies (one strategy for each player) such as no player can't gain more if he unilaterally changes strategy.
 The choices reflect the strategies of other players.
 This implies no regrets.

 The Nash theorem states that all ended game admits at least one Nash equilibrium.
 This means that any interaction between various individuals admits a Nash equilibrium, and therefore a strategy.
-Once implemented, it gives way to the absence of regrets of the participants.
+Once implemented, it gives the absence of regrets of the participants.
 This theorem can be applied to our subject.
-In this case, the Nash balance coming out of this strategy game is a process of participation.
-That is a solution, which is not necessarily the best, but there are no regrets and a degree of satisfaction sufficient for concerned parties to arrive at the resolution of the problematic situation.
+In this case, the Nash balance came out of this strategy game that is a process of participation.
+That is a solution which is not necessarily the best, but there are no regrets and a degree satisfaction sufficient parties concerned to arrive at the resolution of the situation, the problem.